 Gamification is a system that has the capability of completely transforming the behavior of the sales team.
 Its key features are that the strategy can both improve the performance of employees and increase overall motivation.

-Here’s how gamification will change the behavior of your sales team!
+Here’s how sales gamification will change the behavior of your sales team!

-At the core basis of gamification is the idea to effectively increase employee motivation.
+At the core basis of gamification is the idea of effectively increasing employee motivation.
 Through the implementation of points, leaderboards, and achievements, team members will have plenty of stimuli to improve their performance.

 One of the key reasons why gamification will impact the motivation of your team members is that it helps raise a healthy sense of competition.
 In addition, through the leaderboard system, employees will be able to assess their relative position and work on the necessary improvements.

-If there’s been no significant change in a sales team for a considerable period of time, it can be pretty easy for the team to lose energy.
-Monotony can have a very detrimental impact on performance, and there are many sales teams that suffer from the issues.
+If there’s been no significant change in a sales team for a considerable time, it can be pretty easy for the team to lose energy.
+Monotony can have a very detrimental impact on performance, and many sales teams suffer from the issues.

 Gamification will help shake things up completely by introducing freshness to the way the sales team will operate.
 Through receiving points for certain tasks, employees will be able to see exactly what their contributions mean to the organization.